andela/mrm_api/Readme.md

 ## Development set up
 - Check that python 3, pip, virtualenv and postgress are installed

+- Check that python 3, pip, virtualenv and postgress are installed

 - Clone the mrm-api repo and cd into it
     ```